 If you don’t already have one, install a doorbell camera.
-With the San Francisco Bay Area leading the country in porch theft, doorbell cameras are essential for convenience and safety.
-Millions of Americans make online purchases on Black Friday, Cyber Monday and throughout the holidays.
+Three out of four Americans have had packages taken in the last year as a result of porch pirates, so doorbell cameras are essential for convenience and safety.
+Millions Americans make online purchases on Black Friday, Cyber Monday and throughout the holidays.
 Packages left unattended are a prime target for porch pirates.
 In this blog, we’ll share how to track your deliveries to reduce the likelihood of porch pirates, how to use a doorbell camera if something is stolen and the one time you should turn your doorbell camera off.

-U.S. online shoppers spent a record $9.12 billion during Black Friday this year, said CNBC, citing data from Adobe.
+U.S. online shoppers spent a record $9.12 billion during Black Friday last year, said CNBC, citing data from Adobe.

 Doorbell Cameras Provide Convenience and Safety